ChrisvDalen/LockerCloud/PROTOCOL.md

 # LockerCloud Socket Protocol

-LockerCloud communicates over an SSL socket on port `9000`.
-Each command is sent as an ASCII line followed by optional binary data.
+LockerCloud communicates over an SSL socket on port `9000`. **This port does not speak HTTP.** Each command is sent as an ASCII line followed by optional binary data.
 The server replies with `OK`, `ERR` or the requested bytes.

 ## Commands